hyosung11/OSSD/forge-your-future-notes.md

   - start small
     - small tasks lead to quicker payoff with endorphin hit
     - baby steps are still steps
-    - simple and repetitive task allow you to contribute quickly, make frieds, and influence people in the community
+    - simple and repetitive task allow you to contribute quickly, make friends, and influence people in the community
     - show a willingness to dig in and do what it takes to lend a hand and work your way up through the ranks of the community

 ### What is "Success"?